 For new riders and at busy intersections: If bicyclists aren't comfortable riding in the roundabout, bicyclists may dismount and walk at the crosswalks.

 Source: Publication number FHWA-SA-15-016

 PARENT TIP - Bicyclist take the full lane throughout the roundabout.
-Do not allow a motorist to pass on the left or right side.
+Do not allow a driver of a car to pass on the left or right side.

 CYCLING ETIQUETTE